Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::note
-You can always manually trigger recalculation of the computed `Editable` by calling `prop.UpdateComputedEditable()`.
+You can always manually trigger a recalculation of the computed `Editable` by calling `prop.UpdateComputedEditable()`.
 You can also pass it a `DataRow` when the property is part of a data list object.
 :::

 ### Computed visibility

-When visibility of your data property depends on the values of other properties, you can create an `Expression` for a `Func` that returns a `bool`, and pass it to the `SetComputedVisible` method along with the instances of the other arguments for the expression.
+When the visibility of your data property depends on the values of other properties, you can create an `Expression` for a `Func` that returns a `bool`, and pass it to the `SetComputedVisible` method along with the instances of the other arguments for the expression.

-In the following example the `UnitPriceDiscountProperty` is configured to be visible only when its (computed) value is greater than 0.
+In the following example, the `UnitPriceDiscountProperty` is configured to be visible only when its (computed) value is greater than 0.

 ```cs
 // computed visible attribute based on discount value